react-component/animate/README.md

 ## License

-rc-anim-if-change is released under the MIT license.
+rc-animate is released under the MIT license.